 - Seasonal Achievement in Voice Acting: I cannot say enough good things about Aparna Nancherla’s work this season.
 She brought Hollyhock to life from her first appearance and across this season made viewers fall in love with her right along with BoJack.
 That final conversations implies that despite her eight dads’ wishes, she’s going to keep him in her life, and I hope like hell BoJack Horseman does the same.

-- Achievement in Voice Acting: With Philbert heading into production, we’re likely going to get more of Rami Malek next season, which based on his early performance as the serious Flip McVickert should make everyone happy.
+- Achievement in Voice Acting: With Philbert heading into production, we’re likely going to get more of Rami Malek next season, which based on his early performance as the self-serious Flip McVickert should make everyone happy.
 And given that grimace on BoJack’s face when he starts to read the script, it’s likely this production will have plenty of entertaining hassles.

 - No Character Actress Margo Martindale this season.
 That is a colossal disappointment.
 Maybe she really did die in the great Escape From L.A./Cartindale Cargo tanker crash.